TixiaoShan/lexicographic_planning/README.md

 ## Paper

-Thank you for citing [out paper](https://arxiv.org/abs/2007.08362) if you use any of this code.
+Thank you for citing [our paper](https://arxiv.org/abs/2007.08362) if you use any of this code.
 ```
 @inproceedings{shan2020receding,
   title={A Receding Horizon Multi-Objective Planner for Autonomous Surface Vehicles in Urban Waterways},